voshawn/shawnvo/README.md

 seriously or think it's a real problem.
 - I appreciate things when they are delivered in a rational, not emotional way.
 - Help me understand the *why* and help me come up with a *solution*.
-- If I get defensive, it's more likely because I am trying to understand the rational, not because I'm getting upset.
+- If I seem defensive, it's more likely because I am trying to understand the rational, not because I'm getting upset.

 ### Principles / Values